 Formalizing the Trade Framework

-Although specific initiatives or formal agreements were not immediately disclosed, officials indicated that technical details are being finalized.
-Further announcements are anticipated as both countries work to establish cooperation frameworks.
+While specific initiatives or formal agreements were not immediately disclosed, officials noted that technical details are being finalized.
+Further announcements are expected as both nations work to establish cooperation frameworks.
 This marks significant progress in strengthening Pakistan’s trade relationships in Central Asia.
-The agreement underscores Pakistan’s efforts to broaden economic partnerships beyond traditional markets and diversify its trade portfolio.
+The agreement highlights Pakistan’s efforts to expand economic partnerships beyond traditional markets and diversify its trade portfolio.